 What does it mean to be a software developer?

 We sometimes forget that being a software developer means working all day long with human beings.
-Communicating, explaining ideas, adapting to your team members are very important skills, and the art of debating is part of this set of communication skills you need to have.
+Communicating, explaining ideas, adapting to your team members are very important skills, and the art of debating is part of this set.
 It’s something we do a lot, sometimes without a real good reason.
 This is a complex subject which has its own rules and outcomes.

-Imagine this: Dave, your colleague developer, thinks that creating a multi level inheritance tree to specialize a god class of 10 000 lines is a good idea.
+Imagine this: Dave, your colleague developer, thinks that creating a multilevel inheritance tree to specialize a god class of 10 000 lines is a good idea.
 If you speak with Dave and succeed to put down his plan to destroy the codebase, you’ll save some headaches for you, Dave, and all your colleagues.
 Congratulations!

-Debating, even if it can be tiring at first and tricky to do correctly, can as well teach you a lot by confronting your ideas with others.
-Whatever the outcome, you will always learn something.
-It will increase:
+Even if it can be tiring to go into a debate and sometimes tricky to do it correctly, it can also teach you a lot by confronting your ideas with others.
+Whatever the outcome, you’ll always learn something if you want to.
+It can improve:

 - Your communication skills.

-Now look around you: are your colleagues open to discussions?
-Can you propose your ideas, even if they look silly for everybody?
+Now, look around you: are your colleagues open to discussions?
+Can you propose your ideas freely, even if they might sound silly?
 Do they let you express your concerns and listen to your proposals of improvement?

 - It doesn’t bring any value, to anybody.